 - Shared hosting: Where your website (or landing page in this case) is hosted on the same server as multiple other websites.
 This tends to be one of the more affordable options.

 - Dedicated hosting: Where your landing page is hosted on a server dedicated to just your landing page.

 - Virtual private server hosting: This option gives you some of the control you get with dedicated hosting with some of the benefits of shared hosting like affordability.

-- Managed hosting: Here the hosting provider looks after the day-to-day management your hosting and provide technical services such as software setup, maintenance, and technical support.
+- Managed hosting: Here the hosting provider looks after the day-to-day management of your hosting and provides technical services such as software setup, maintenance, and technical support.

-- Could hosting: With cloud hosting, the landing page isn’t hosted on a single server but rather a network of connected cloud servers for greater scalability and flexibility.
+- Cloud hosting: With cloud hosting, the landing page isn’t hosted on a single server but rather a network of connected cloud servers for greater scalability and flexibility.

 Discussing the benefits and drawbacks of each of these types of hosting is beyond the scope of this post, however, the point is there are many options out there, each with its own unique benefits.

 With any of these solutions, you would use a content management system (CMS) to create the actual landing page and manage all the content and media used for that landing page.

 One of the most popular content management systems is WordPress, which powers over a third of websites on the internet.
 However, while WordPress is widely used, there are other CMS that you can use to host a landing page such as Joomla and Drupal to name a few.